Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Conclusions

-As a second approach, we considered unitary Schrieffer-Wolff transformations of the entire Hamiltonian to perturbatively eliminate the hopping terms and construct local conserved charges.
+\ch{To further study the existence of the transformation $U$}, we considered unitary Schrieffer-Wolff transformations of the XXZ chain to perturbatively eliminate the hopping terms and construct $U$.
 We showed that such an approach will succeed in the Anderson case because the Hamiltonian in this case consists of one-body operators and this property is not changed by unitary transformations.
 Consequently, there are only two terms possible in the effective Hamiltonian which can couple two sites $j$ and $k$: $c^\dagger_j c_k$ and $c_j c_k^\dagger$.
 This allows to define consecutive lowest order Schrieffer-Wolff transformations and to sum up the entire series.
 In this approximation, valid at very strong disorder, the local conserved charges are simply the $\sigma^z_j$ operators with renormalized fields.
 The longer-range hoppings generated by the transformations have amplitudes which decay exponentially with the range of the hopping process.
 The minimum gap between random fields on a cluster of length $\ell$ on the other hand---which enters the effective hopping in the denominator---scales as $\ell^{-2}$ and thus cannot overcome the general suppression of the hopping process which scales as $D^{-2\ell}$.
 This means, in particular, that resonances cannot proliferate.